epos-eu/opensource-kubernetes/README.md

 Download the binary file according to your OS at the following link: https://epos-ci.brgm.fr/epos/opensource-kubernetes/-/packages

-Give permissions on `epos-installer` file and move on binary folder from a Terminal (in Linux/MacOS):
+Give permissions on `epos-kubernetes-cli` file and move on binary folder from a Terminal (in Linux/MacOS):

 ```
-chmod +x epos-installer
+chmod +x epos-kubernetes-cli
-sudo mv epos-installer /usr/local/bin/epos-installer
+sudo mv epos-kubernetes-cli /usr/local/bin/epos-kubernetes-cli
 ```

 ## Usage